muppet9010/Factorio-Biter-Hunt-Group/README.md

 If a mod setting only has 1 value then it is taken as a global default value and applied to all groups.
 In the case of a mismatch of group quantity between multiple mod settings the mod's default settings are used when needed to avoid errors, i.e. one mod setting has 2 array entries ([1,2]) and another mod setting has 3 array entries ([1,2,3]).
 A group's ID is just its order in a mod setting array and may be needed for some commands.

 The mod settings which take a list like "Players Targeted" expect an array or arrays when multiple groups have unique settings. i.e. [ ["player1", "player2"], ["player3"], [] ].
 In this case group 1 would target players name "player1" and "player2", group 2 would only target "player3" and group 3 would target all players on the server.

+Note: at present should a mod setting be invalid the warning message is written to the logs and printed ingame.
+However, the ingame message isn't visible to players when starting a new game due to how Factorio works.
+I am looking for a solution/workaround for this limitation.

 Biter Quantity Formula Setting